Skip to content

 Standard workflow

-1. Open the Discord link to the alert dashboard or runbook.
+1. Open the Discord or OneUptime link to the alert dashboard or runbook.

 2. In Alertmanager, confirm whether the alert is still firing, grouped, inhibited, or silenced.